 Terms of reference for Representatives are as set out in the relevant section of the UNC.

-NB: In circumstances where a group of companies hold more than one licence, the group will only be entitled to make a single nomination and to exercise five (5) votes regardless of the number of licences held.
+NB: In circumstances where a group of companies hold more than one Shipper licence, the group will only be entitled to make a single nomination and to exercise one vote for every position available regardless of the number of licences held.

+NB: The process is designed to increase the likelihood of some continuity of membership at any time, and particularly through the annual UNC election processes.
+However, the process does not guarantee that continuity.
+PAC members may resign from their positions at any time before the end of their elected tenure.

 Other Sub-Committees